hammerheim-game/hammerheim-rules/6-optional-rules.md

 or flee (exactly as if he were fleeing from combat).
 Models that are immune to psychology automatically pass this test.
 This creature is unable to affect (or be affected by) the physical world, but it is very frightening nonetheless.
-The spirit moves 4" in a random direction, moving through walls, obstacles or warband members as if they were not there.
+The spirit moves 4" per turn towards the opposite edge of the board, moving through walls, obstacles or warband members as if they were not there.
 It will not charge and cannot be harmed by the warband members in any way.
 The only exception to this is if the spirit comes into contact with a Sigmarite Matriarch or a Warrior- Priest of Sigmar.
 These models may choose to put the dead to rest.
-If the player controlling such a model decides to do this, the spirit is Assembled By Paul H Page 305 (knights_templar@hotmail.com)

-immediately banished (disappears and does not return) and the priest gains one Experience point.
+If the player controlling such a model decides to do this, the spirit is immediately banished (disappears and does not return) and the priest gains one Experience point.